yokoffing/NextDNS-Config/README.md

 # Denylist :no_entry:

 Denylist entries block any requests from that source.
+Entries below should not interfere with everyday browsing.

 <details>

+### Twitter tracker

+	syndication.twitter.com

 ### Junk surveillance software